wp-plugins/updraftplus/readme.txt

 = Development version (not yet released / supported) =

-* FEATURE: Full support for OpenStack Swift storage
+* FEATURE: New remote storage back-end for OpenStack Swift

 = 1.9.0 - 2014/03/26 =